someUsernam/tictactoe/README.md

 - [`tsconfig.json`](tsconfig.json): Specifies root files and compiler options.
 - [`vite.config.ts`](vite.config.ts): Configures Vite, the build tool.
 - [`README.md`](README.md): Provides an overview of the project.

+## ScreenShots

+## Project Overview and Design Decisions

+In this section, you can provide a brief description of your project, its purpose, and functionality.
+You can also explain the design decisions you made during the development of the project and why you made them.
+This could include choices about architecture, libraries, coding practices, and more.

+### Stack